Frequently Asked Questions

 How do I get to the start town?

-Transportation to and from the start/end town of Kersey is your responsibility.
-Century riders will have three shuttle options back to Keenesburg from Brush.
-Stay tuned for more information on shuttle dates and times.
+Transportation to and from the start/end town of Kiowa is your responsibility.
+On Saturday 9/15 One Day Riders (Century, Gravel & One Day Route) will have two shuttle options back to Bennett from Limon.
+More info here.

 Will shuttles be present in the towns?